stylus/stylus/operators.md

 ## Truthfulness

- Nearly everything within Stylus resolves to `true`, including units with a suffix, for example even `0%`, `0px`, etc will resolve to `true`, since commonly in Stylus a mixin or function may accept such units as valid, however `0` itself is `false` in terms of arithmetic.
-Expressions or "lists" with a length greater than 1 are considered truthy.
+ Nearly everything within Stylus resolves to `true`, including units with a suffix.
+Even `0%`, `0px`, etc. will resolve to `true` (because it's common in Stylus for mixins or functions to accept units as valid).

+ However, `0` itself is `false` in terms of arithmetic.

+ Expressions (or "lists") with a length greater than 1 are considered truthy.

 `true` examples: